calebschoepp/nqq/list-post.md

 }

 void storeToList(ObjList* list, int index, Value value) {
-    // Change the value stored at a particular index in a list.
-    // Index is assumed to be valid. list->items[index] = value;
+    list->items[index] = value;
 }

 Value indexFromList(ObjList* list, int index) {
-    // Index is assumed to be valid. return list->items[index];
+    return list->items[index];
 }

 void deleteFromList(ObjList* list, int index) {
-    // Index is assumed to be valid for (int i = index; i < list->count - 1; i++) {
+    for (int i = index; i < list->count - 1; i++) {
         list->items[i] = list->items[i+1];
     }